takecare/skipmediumwall/README.md

 ##### Webpack

-Setup webpack to have a reproducible way to create a "publishing" bundle for the extension.
+Setup webpack to have a reproducible way of creating a "publishing" bundle for the extension.

 #### Resources